facebook/watchman/README.markdown

 ## Supported Systems

 Watchman was designed to run on Linux systems with inotify and BSDish systems that support the kqueue() facility (I've tested this on Max OS but not the other BSDs).

-We do not currently support Illumos or Solaris systems, but it should be pretty simple to port it.
+Watchman also runs and passes its unit test suite on the OmniOS Illumos distribution, so it should also operate on Solaris 10 and 11 systems, although it hasn't yet been tested on those systems.

+The word "Support" is used here to mean that the code compiles and operates in some form such that the software operates in a reasonably correct manner; per the LICENSE, it doesn't mean that the maintainers are obligated to make it work well on those systems! :-)

 ## Usage